 Benefits of running for seniors

 The benefits of running and cardiovascular exercise are many.
 First of all, it keeps your heart and cardiovascular system healthy by improving circulation and metabolism.

 The extended period of increased heart rate that running causes will force your heart to work hard and over time improve its strength, endurance and the amount of blood it can pump.

 Your circulatory system loves cardiovascular exercise.
 The increased heart rate is like massaging to the arteries and veins as it causes them to expand and contract because of the changing blood pressure.
 This makes the arteries more elastic and less prone to hardening (atherosclerosis), which can cause heart disease.

-You lungs will become better at transferring oxygen from the air that your breath as the demand is increased.
+You lungs will become better at transferring oxygen from the air that your breathe as the demand is increased.
 This makes breathing easier and more efficient.
 If you have ever been so out of shape that you have to catch your breath after a flight of stairs, aerobic exercise is the best cure for this, assuming the shortness of breath is not caused by a medical condition.